 Canceling Class Due to Weather

-If cold or wind forces us to cancel classes, a cancelation notice will be posted on this website (http://lcnsc.org/youth-program) by Saturday at 8:00 a.m.
+If cold or wind forces us to cancel classes, a cancellation notice will be posted on this website (https://lcnsc.org/youth-program) by Saturday at 8:00 a.m.
 We usually cancel classes when temperatures are less than 15 degrees F., or when there’s a strong wind.

 Are just that, volunteers, who love to ski and share their love of skiing with your children.
 Please help your child’s teachers any way you can; and we’re always looking for volunteer teachers.
 If you are interested in teaching, please contact Youth Skiers program coordinator Pete Behrends.